HF-2507

 Plain Language

-Operators must adopt and maintain protocols governing how the conversational AI service responds when any user (not limited to minors) expresses suicidal ideation or self-harm.
-At a minimum, the protocol must include making reasonable efforts to refer the user to crisis services such as a suicide hotline or crisis text line.
-The "includes but is not limited to" language means crisis referral is a floor, not a ceiling — operators should consider additional response measures.
-Unlike CA SB 243, this bill does not require the protocol to be published on the operator's website or impose annual reporting obligations.
+Operators must adopt and maintain protocols for their conversational AI service to respond to user prompts involving suicidal ideation or self-harm.
+At minimum, these protocols must include making reasonable efforts to refer users to crisis service providers — such as suicide hotlines, crisis text lines, or other appropriate crisis services.
+The 'includes but is not limited to' language means crisis referral is a floor, not a ceiling; additional protocol measures may be expected.
+This obligation applies to all users, not just minors.

 Statutory Text